 - Health insurance: If you are self-employed, you are likely paying high premiums for health insurance, even if you take advantage of the health exchanges provided by the Affordable Care Act (Obamacare).
 When my husband and I married, I was able to join his plan as a family member.
 The annual savings we experienced were more than twice the cost of the catering our wedding reception for 50 people.

 - Taxes: We also expect to save money when we file our taxes jointly this year.
-You can learn more about tax penalties and benefits as they can be in the thousands of dollars when couples change their marital status so be sure to do your research.
+Tax benefits- and penalties- can amount to thousands of dollars when couples change their marital status so be sure to do your research.

 I was only engaged for a short period of time before my wedding, but often think about all the money I could have saved in just that time if we had signed our marriage certificate earlier.

 My husband and I watch the television show Blackish and a recent episode focused on the parents’ upcoming wedding vow renewal ceremony.
 As they were planning the ceremony, the legality of their marriage came into question based on who performed it (lesson: always hire an ordained officiant!).
 To Rainbow, the wife, it was no big deal if their initial marriage was invalid: “It’s just a piece of paper.”
 Her husband Andre’s response nailed it: “It’s just a piece of paper if you have it, but it’s a big deal if you don’t.
 Like money!”
 The reality is that in today’s world. you are likely very privileged if you consider a marriage certificate simply a piece of paper.